-If you have been inspired by the BBC Stargazing Live series - then take a look at our
+or BBC Stargazing Live series - then take a look at our courses which can help you

-courses which can help you delvelop your knowledge and observing skills further.
+develop your knowledge and observing skills further.

 Astronomy Courses for Beginners

-stars or hundred of pounds by buying a telescope that is right for you.
-With our beautiful
+telescope that is right for you.
+With our beautiful dark skies we can show you how

-dark skies we can show you how put the ideas and techniques into practice.
+put the ideas and techniques into practice.

 Courses are run when requested by guests and do not require a minimum number.